Tirzepatide monograph · Evidence review

 Here is a point people miss: each Zepbound pen is pre-set to a specific dose, and that dose climbs over your first months.
 The label starts everyone at 2.5 mg once weekly for 4 weeks, then increases in 2.5 mg steps no sooner than every 4 weeks, through the available 5, 7.5, 10, 12.5, and 15 mg strengths toward your maintenance dose1.
 That slow ramp is deliberate — SURMOUNT-1, the pivotal obesity trial, used the same gradual titration specifically to keep nausea and other GI side effects tolerable while building toward large weight loss5.

-So when a new box arrives and the pen is labeled with a new strength, that is expected — you are stepping up. **Always confirm you are using the correct strength pen for where you are in the schedule.** And do not double up to "catch up" on a missed dose: per the label, inject a missed dose as soon as possible within **4 days (96 hours)**; if more than 4 days have passed, **skip it** and resume your normal weekly schedule1.
+So when a new box arrives and the pen is labeled with a new strength, that is expected — you are stepping up.
+Always confirm you are using the correct strength pen for where you are in the schedule.
+And do not double up to "catch up" on a missed dose: per the label, inject a missed dose as soon as possible within 4 days (96 hours); if more than 4 days have passed, skip it and resume your normal weekly schedule1.
 We walk through the full ramp and how to handle rough dose increases in our tirzepatide dosing ladder and side effects guide.
+And before you inject, make sure the pen was stored correctly — refrigerated, never frozen, clear and colorless; see tirzepatide storage: how long out of the fridge?.

 Storing Zepbound correctly (this protects your dose)